ffmaer/quicksort-python/README.md

 ### ShellSort
 - The algorithm was published in 1959 and was named after its inventor Donald Shell.
 [7]
+- It's also known as the "diminishing increment sort."
+[8]
+- Researchers are still deciding the optimal diminishing increments for large N. [8]

 ## References:
 1. https://www.programiz.com/dsa/bucket-sort